Neil Rudenstine: President of Harvard

-Rudenstine was a staunch advocate of universities viewing race and ethnicity as one of many factors in the admissions process and advocated extensively on the importance of a diverse student body.
-In April 2000 during the thirtieth-anniversary celebration of the Department of Afro-American Studies, he stated, “Harvard will continue to take ethnicity and race into account, along with many other factors, as it admits students”.Rudenstine also was committed to providing increased financial aid and scholarships to students from a range of financial circumstances.
-Student scholarships and fellowship grants increased from $59 million in 1991 to $132 million in 2000, a year before his departure from the presidency.
+Rudenstine advocated for a diverse student body.
+In April 2000, during the 30th-anniversary celebration of the Department of Afro-American Studies, he said, "Harvard will continue to take ethnicity and race into account, along with many other factors, as it admits students".
+Rudenstine also was committed to providing increased financial aid and scholarships to students from a range of financial circumstances.
+Student scholarships and fellowship grants increased from $59 million in 1991 to $132 million in 2000, a year before he left the presidency.

-He was known as a very mild-mannered president, supporting the arts and humanities and generally avoiding internal controversy, usually taking a hands-off approach to leading the university.
-He is also known for his initially hostile response to the Harvard Living Wage Campaign of 1998–2001, an initiative that drew the active support of thousands of students, faculty, and alumni, including the late Senator Ted Kennedy.
-Some of Rudenstine’s frustration stemmed from a sit-in organized by students and alumni, which occupied administrative offices, including his, for more than two weeks, slowing University business.
-Listening to the community, Rudenstine formed an Ad Hoc Committee on Employment Policies at Harvard, which surveyed employment practices and delivered a report to the President.
-The committee cited the university’s strong record as an employer and recommended additional measures to build on the University’s offerings for employees, which Rudenstine endorsed and advocated for during the remainder of his tenure.
+Rudenstine was known as mild-mannered and avoided internal controversy, usually taking a hands-off approach to leading the university.
+He initially objected to the Harvard Living Wage Campaign of 1998–2001, an initiative that drew the support of thousands of students, faculty, and alumni, including Senator Ted Kennedy.
+One source of his opposition was the sit-in organized by students and alumni, during which the institution's administrative offices were occupied for more than two weeks, bringing work to a standstill.

+In response, Rudenstine formed an Ad Hoc Committee on Employment Policies at Harvard, which surveyed employment practices and delivered a report to the president.
+The committee cited the university's strong record as an employer and recommended additional measures to build on its offerings for employees, which Rudenstine endorsed and advocated for during the remainder of his tenure.

 In November 1994, the University announced that Rudenstine would take a medical leave of absence on the advice of doctors, who noted that he was suffering from severe fatigue and exhaustion.
-At the time, Rudenstine described the decision to take a leave as one he made with “the greatest reluctance.”
+At the time, Rudenstine described the decision to take a leave as one he made with "the greatest reluctance."
 He took a three-month leave of absence, during which provost Albert Carnesale served as acting president.
 Rudenstine returned from his absence in February 1994 and went on to serve seven more years until stepping down in 2001.

 Retirement

+In 2005, Rudenstine was invited to join the board of Philadelphia's Barnes Foundation, responsible for the art collections of Albert C. Barnes.
+Before taking the job, he investigated the collection's history and produced a book published in 2012, The House of Barnes: The Man, the Collection, the Controversy, which received the American Philosophical Society's John Frederick Lewis Award.

-Rudenstine now chairs the Advisory Board for ARTstor and teaches a yearly freshman seminar in 20th-century poetry at Harvard.
+Since 2017, Rudenstine has chaired the Advisory Board for ARTstor and taught a yearly freshman seminar in 20th-century poetry at Harvard.